Welcome to the surgical critical care fellowship

 Maimonides Medical Center is a 650 bed tertiary referral hospital located in a densely populated multicultural neighborhood of Brooklyn, NY.
 We are one of the largest independent teaching hospitals in the country, training over 500 residents and fellows each year.
 Our outstanding care has been recognized at state and national levels, and we are committed to providing clinical excellence, a patient-centered approach, and a culture of innovation to make a difference in our community.
 We are an American College of Surgeons verified Level 1 adult trauma center and the only ACS verified pediatric trauma center in Brooklyn.

-Maimonides has a 13 bed Surgical Intensive Care Unit with over 1100 admission annually, as well as a 12 bed Stepdown Unit, both of which care for all surgical subspecialities, including emergency general surgery, colorectal, surgical oncology, hepatobiliary, bariatric, neurosurgery, vascular, thoracic, orthopedic, urology, ENT, and OB/gyn patients.
+Maimonides has a 13 bed Surgical Intensive Care Unit with over 1100 admission annually, as well as a 12 bed Stepdown Unit, both of which care for all surgical subspecialties, including emergency general surgery, colorectal, surgical oncology, hepatobiliary, bariatric, neurosurgery, vascular, thoracic, orthopedic, urology, ENT, and OB/GYN patients.
 The fellow benefits from these two units being administratively and physically connected, allowing them to gain experience in patient triage and hospital throughput to optimize resource utilization.
 We also offer elective opportunities through our MICU, Cardiothoracic ICU, Anesthesia, and Advanced Echocardiography rotations.

 Curriculum

-The Surgical Critical Care Fellowship program is designed to provide fellows with the comprehensive skills needed to become highly competent, compassionate, and effective critical care physicians.
+The fellowship program is designed to provide fellows with the comprehensive skills needed to become highly competent, compassionate, and effective critical care physicians.
 The curriculum encompasses all aspects of critical care, from the proper indications for admission and discharge, to triaging critically ill patients and ensuring optimal use of critical care beds.
 Fellows will work closely with nursing leadership to manage patient throughput and learn advanced resuscitation techniques, including shock management, mechanical ventilation, and the use of ECMO.
 The program also emphasizes the development of leadership skills, allowing fellows to effectively manage critical care teams while maintaining clear communication and collaboration with multidisciplinary teams.

 Fellows will gain expertise in a wide range of critical care areas, including invasive and non-invasive hemodynamic monitoring, emergency cardiac care, and the safe use of medications.
 In addition to these clinical skills, the fellowship offers training in quality improvement processes, such as Morbidity and Mortality conferences, and preparing fellows to educate families on treatment options, prognosis, and risks.
 The curriculum also focuses on addressing ethical issues in the ICU, compassionate end-of-life care, and navigating the emotional challenges faced by patients and families during critical illness.
 Through this multifaceted approach, fellows will not only become proficient in critical care but also develop the leadership and communication skills essential for managing complex medical and surgical patients with empathy and expertise..